BIVROST/360WebPlayer/README.md

 Everything is included in the css and js files.
 There are no additional downloads.

-The 360WebPlayer’s default options will cover most use cases.
+The 360WebPlayer’s default options will cover most of the possible scenarios.